|

 ...

-(* Initialisation of the local data *)
+(* Initialization of the data elements of new_file *)

 ...